-If you are proposing a property development that does not comply 100% with the Zoning Resolution of NYC this would require a special approval known as a Zoning Variance to proceed with the development.
-A Zoning Variance can be requested in NYC as a special approval to develop a property in a manner that contradicts the one or more codes within the NYC Zoning Resolution.
+If you are proposing a property development that does not comply 100% with the Zoning Resolution of NYC, this will require special approval.
+This approval is known as a Zoning Variance.
+A Zoning Variance can be requested in NYC as a special approval to develop a property in a manner that contradicts one or more codes within the NYC Zoning Resolution.

-In NYC, Zoning Variances are under the jurisdiction of the Board of Standards and Appeals (BSA) and must satisfy the following criteria: The applicant must prove that the property has a unique characteristic and hardship, that the proposed development conforms to the character of the neighborhood, that the unique condition or hardship was not created by current owner, and the application must be for the minimum variance necessary to resolve the hardship.
+In NYC, Zoning Variances are under the jurisdiction of the Board of Standards and Appeals (BSA).
+They must satisfy a collection of criteria.
+The applicant must prove that the property has a unique characteristic and hardship, that the proposed development conforms to the character of the neighborhood, that the unique condition or hardship was not created by current owner, and the application must be for the minimum variance necessary to resolve the hardship.

 Receiving a Zoning Variance in NYC from the BSA

 I am an architect in NYC and owner of NYC Architecture Firm: Fontan Architecture.
 We have a project in Astoria, Queens which required a zoning variance in order to proceed with the development.
 I am pleased to say that the Board of Standards and Appeals voted in favor of our application.
 In this post I will review this particular case and use it as an example to outline the requirements for a zoning variance in NYC.